All About Geographic Information Systems Technicians

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-- Global Positioning System Field Technician (GPS Field Technician)
+- Global Positioning Systems Analyst Technician (GPS Analyst Technician)

-In 2016, there was an estimated number of 287,200 jobs in the United States for Geographic Information Systems Technician.
+In the United States, there were 287,200 jobs for Geographic Information Systems Technician in 2016.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Geographic Information Systems Technician by 2026.
-Due to new job openings and attrition, there will be an average of 22,400 job openings in this field each year.
+The BLS estimates 22,400 yearly job openings in this field.

 The states with the most job growth for Geographic Information Systems Technician are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.